 Nilgai (meaning blue cow) and wild boars are original residents of India.
-I’ve seen paintings of both these animals in the Bhimbetka caves, so they have been part of the landscape around the earliest humans in India.
+I’ve seen paintings of both these animals in the Bhimbetka rock shelters, so they have been part of the landscape around the earliest humans in India.
 For all that, they are not very dense on the ground.
 So one tends to stop and admire them when one comes across an individual.

 In Ranthambore I saw a single large male almost as soon as we entered the park.
 The stately, slaty blue antelope was foraging at the periphery of a herd of Cheetal.
 The scene was quietly beautiful: the yellow-brown coats of the Cheetal were lit up in the morning sun, whereas the darker Nilgai stood in the shadows of the trees.